Waorani people: Worldview

-In traditional animist Waodani worldview, there is no distinction between the physical and spiritual worlds, and spirits are present throughout the world.
-The Waodani once believed that the entire world was a forest (and used the same word, ömë, for both).
-The Oriente's rain forest remains the essential basis of their physical and cultural survival.
+In traditional animist Waorani worldview, there is no distinction between the physical and spiritual worlds, and spirits are present throughout the world.
+The Waorani once believed that the entire world was a forest (and used the same word, ömë, for both).
+The Oriente's rainforest remains the essential basis of their physical and cultural survival.
 For them, the forest is home, while the outside world is considered unsafe.

-In short, as one Waodani put it, "The rivers and trees are our life."
-In all its specificities, the forest is woven into each Waodani life and conceptions of the world.
+In short, as one Waorani put it, "The rivers and trees are our life."
+In all its specificities, the forest is woven into each Waorani life and conceptions of the world.
 They have remarkably detailed knowledge of its geography and ecology.
+The Huaorani evolved to have very flat feet, which help them climb trees.

-Hunting supplies a major part of the Waodani diet and is of cultural significance.
+Hunting supplies a major part of the Waorani diet and is of cultural significance.
 Before a hunting or fishing party ensues, the community shaman will often pray for a day to ensure its success.
-Traditionally the creatures hunted were limited to monkeys, birds, and wild peccaries.
+Traditionally, the creatures hunted were monkeys, birds, and wild peccaries, as there was an extensive collection of hunting and eating taboos, for example prohibiting the consumption of deer, on the grounds that deer eyes look similar to human eyes.
 Neither land-based predators nor birds of prey are hunted.
-Traditionally there was an extensive collection of hunting and eating taboos.
-They refused to eat deer, on the grounds that deer eyes look similar to human eyes.
-While a joyful activity, hunting (even permitted animals) has ethical ramifications: "The Guarani [Waodani] must kill animals to live, but they believed dead animal spirits live on and must be placated or else do harm in angry retribution."
+While a joyful activity, hunting has ethical ramifications: "The Guarani [Waorani] must kill animals to live, but they believed dead animal spirits live on and must be placated or else do harm in angry retribution."
 To counterbalance the offense of hunting, a shaman demonstrated respect through the ritual preparation of the poison, curare, used in blow darts.
 Hunting with such darts is not considered killing, but retrieving, essentially a kind of harvesting from the trees.

-Plants, especially trees, continue to hold an important interest for the Waodani.
+Plants, especially trees, continue to hold an important interest for the Waorani.
 Their store of botanical knowledge is extensive, ranging from knowledge of materials to poisons to hallucinogens to medicines.
 They also relate plants to their own experiences, particularly that of growing.
-Among trees, certain kinds are auspicious.
+Certain kinds of tree are considered auspicious by the Waorani.
 Canopy trees, with their distinctly colored young leaves and striking transformation as they mature to towering giants, are "admired for their solitary character... as well as for their profuse entanglement" with other plants.
 Other significant trees are the pioneer species of the peach palm (used for making spears and blowguns, as well as for fruit), and fast-growing balsa wood, used for ceremonial purposes.
 Peach palm trees are associated with past settlements and the ancestors who live there.

 Shamanic ethnomedicine uses the ayahuasca beverage and a newly identified mushroom (Dictyonema huaorani) with the analogous substance of Psilocybe genus.

-As with many peoples, the Waos maintain a strong in-group/out-group distinction, between Waorani (people who are kin), Waoroni (others in their culture who are unrelated) and Cowodi.
-The use of Waodani as a term for their entire culture emerged in the last fifty years in a process of ethnogenesis.
+As with many peoples, the Waorani maintain a strong in-group/out-group distinction, between Waorani (people who are kin), Waoroni (others in their culture who are unrelated) and Cowodi.
+The use of Waorani as a term for their entire culture emerged in the last fifty years in a process of ethnogenesis.
 This was accelerated by the creation of ONHAE, a radio service, and a soccer league.